Marine Mammals and Predators in Costa Rica

 Golfo Dulce, a fiord-like embayment on the southern Pacific coast of Costa Rica, provides an ideal habitat for marine top predators such as cetaceans (whales and dolphins) (Oviedo 2007, Oviedo & Solis 2008, Oviedo et al. 2015, 2018 Pacheco-Polanco et al. 2015).
 The gulf has long benefited from the large protected terrestrial areas of the Osa Peninsula and adjacent mainland.
 However, tourism, development, and other human activities are encroaching on this critical habitat and the many species that depend on it.

-For more than 15 years, scientists have gathered data on species such as migratory humpback whales, and resident bottlenose and pantropical spotted dolphins, in this marine habitat to evaluate their abundance and distribution.
-Their findings have led to the establishment of some restrictive measures limiting shipping activities in the gulf area, but more research is clearly needed to guide future development and management strategies.
-There is a need for an increased focus on the ecological understanding and the preservation of inshore cetaceans in general since they are exposed to the majority of anthropogenic impacts by sharing the coastal habitat interface.
+For more than 15 years, scientists have gathered data on species, such as migratory humpback whales, resident bottlenose, and pantropical spotted dolphins, in this marine habitat to evaluate their abundance and distribution.
+Their findings have led to the establishment of some restrictive measures limiting shipping activities in the Gulf area, but more research is needed to guide future development and management strategies.
+There is a need for an increased focus on ecological understanding and the preservation of inshore cetaceans since they are exposed to the majority of anthropogenic impacts by sharing the coastal habitat interface.

-The preservation of the beauty and well-being of Golfo Dulce’s marine ecosystem benefits everyone—it can help local agencies manage tourism in the area in a sustainable way, which will generate income for the local community and give tourists the opportunity to learn about one of Costa Rica’s great treasures without destroying it.
-The research conducted by Earthwatch teams will help scientists to assess the importance of this marine habitat and design management plans to protect it.
+The preservation of the beauty and well-being of Golfo Dulce’s marine ecosystem benefits everyone—it can help local agencies manage tourism in the area in a sustainable way, which will generate income for the local community and allow tourists to learn about one of Costa Rica’s great treasures without destroying it.
+The research conducted by Earthwatch teams will help scientists assess this marine habitat's importance and design management plans to protect it.

 Research Aims

-Unlike in the open ocean, the confined nature of Golfo Dulce makes it possible for us to observe whales and dolphins at the surface for extended periods of time.
-Through our research, we seek to assess these species’ population sizes and structures, their distribution and habitat preferences, and their socio-behavioral patterns and the ways in which they utilize this habitat.
-This information will help us develop conservation plans to protect the marine biodiversity in the gulf in the future.
-Additionally, Golfo Dulce being a low oxygen basin (anoxic), where marine predators thrive, will help us to understand the complex dynamic of possible scenarios of climatic changes driving the expansion of low oxygen zones in the Pacific Ocean and how upper trophic level organisms would respond under this future potential environmental disruption.
+Unlike in the open ocean, the confined nature of Golfo Dulce makes it possible for us to observe whales and dolphins at the surface for extended periods.
+Through our research, we seek to assess these species’ population sizes and structures, distribution and habitat preferences, socio-behavioral patterns, and how they utilize their gulf habitat.
+This information will help us develop conservation plans to protect the future marine biodiversity in the gulf.
+Additionally, with Golfo Dulce being a low-oxygen basin (anoxic) where marine predators thrive, we have the opportunity to understand better the complex dynamic of possible scenarios of climatic change driving the expansion of low oxygen zones in the Pacific Ocean and how upper trophic level organisms would respond under this future potential environmental disruption.
 In other words, Golfo Dulce is a small-scale model of what will come for tropical marine ecosystems.

 Objective 1: Increase the biological information on coastal cetaceans’ critical habitat in Golfo Dulce using behavior sampling and photo-identification.
 Specifically, this objective seeks to:

-Objective 2: Deepen the knowledge of the food web that exists in Golfo Dulce to better understand the ecological role of species within a trophic web.
+Objective 2: Deepen the knowledge of the food web in Golfo Dulce to better understand species' ecological role within a trophic web.

 How You Will Help

-Our research team will lead you in all research tasks, including observing cetaceans, making photo identifications, recording vocalizations, and collecting data.
-When you first arrive at camp, you’ll receive an orientation and intensive training on research methods, and during the days that follow, you’ll work in small teams or pairs on the following tasks:
+The research team will lead you in all research tasks, including observing cetaceans, making photo identifications, recording vocalizations, and collecting data.
+When you first arrive at camp, you’ll receive an orientation and intensive training on research methods.
+During the days that follow, you’ll work in small teams or pairs on the following tasks:

 • Observing Cetacean Behavior.
-We will travel on board a 27-foot (nine-meter) motorboat a few days per team to make observations of whales and dolphins.
-You’ll record the position of cetaceans and any boats we spot (to help us assess how vessel traffic affects cetacean behavior) with a handheld GPS unit.
-You’ll also record the size, composition, and behavior of the dolphin and whale groups we see.
-And at the beginning and end of each survey period, as well as every half-hour throughout it, you’ll record environmental data like water surface temperature and sea condition.
-In excellent sea condition, you will also help in recording cetaceans’ vocal behavior using a hydrophone.
-Wildlife sightings are extremely likely, but not guaranteed.
-While the chance of seeing dolphins is extremely high, whales are a bit less predictable with respect to the timing of their arrivals.
-We will focus on studying the whales from the southern Pacific.
-Generally, they arrive in early August and depart in mid-October to their foraging grounds.
-Migration patterns vary and sightings during these months cannot be guaranteed.
+You will travel on board a 27-foot (nine-meter) motorboat on a few days per team to make observations of whales and dolphins.
+With a handheld GPS unit, you’ll record the position of cetaceans and any boats spotted (to help us assess how vessel traffic affects cetacean behavior).
+You’ll also record the size, composition, and behavior of the dolphin and whale groups observed.
+At the beginning and end of each survey period and every half-hour throughout it, you’ll record environmental data such as water surface temperature and sea condition.
+In excellent sea conditions, you will also help record cetaceans’ vocal behavior using a hydrophone.
+Wildlife sightings are extremely likely but not guaranteed.
+While the chance of seeing dolphins is extremely high, whales are a bit less predictable with respect to the timing of their arrival.
+The research team focuses on studying the whales from the southern Pacific.
+Generally, they arrive in early August and depart mid-October to their foraging grounds.
+Migration patterns vary, and sightings during these months cannot be guaranteed.

 • Documenting the Trophic Web in Golfo Dulce.
 You’ll help record and describe the species in multi-predator assemblages.
-We will observe aggregations of schooling fish and predators such as dolphins, seabirds, and sharks.
-We will collect data on species composition of the aggregations, the length of the event, and the location.
+This includes observing aggregations of schooling fish and predators such as dolphins, seabirds, and sharks.
+You will collect data on the species composition of the aggregations, the length of the event, and the location.

 • Sorting Photos and Identifying Individual Cetaceans.
-You’ll then help us sort photos by species and attempt to match individuals we’ve sighted with photos of individuals in our photo ID catalog.
-We use photo ID management software for the matching process, which displays the encounter history of each individual we’ve already identified, along with a high-quality photo of the dorsal fin, which clearly shows natural marks such as notches and nicks.
+You’ll then help researchers sort photos by species and attempt to match individuals sighted with photos of individuals in an existing photo ID catalog.
+Photo ID management software is used for the matching process, displaying the encounter history of each individual already identified, along with a high-quality photo of the dorsal fin, which clearly shows natural marks such as notches and nicks.
 These marks help distinguish between individuals.

-Note: All teams will work with dolphins, but only some teams will work with whales.
+Note: All teams will work with dolphins, but only some will work with whales.
 Whales from the southern Pacific generally arrive in early August and depart in mid-October.
 These are general patterns and vary from season to season.
-The team has observed much more variation each year, and whale sightings are not guaranteed.
+The team has observed much more variation yearly, and whale sightings are not guaranteed.

 Life in the Field